awslabs/gluonts/docs/tutorials/mxnet_models/trainer_callbacks.md

         return should_continue
 ```

-We can now use the custom callback as follows:
+We can now use the custom callback as follows.
+Note that we're running an extremely short number of epochs, simply to keep the runtime of the notebook manageable:
+feel free to increase the number of epochs to properly test the effectiveness of the callback.

 ```python
 estimator = SimpleFeedForwardEstimator(prediction_length=prediction_length, freq=freq)